nmasse-itix/threescale-cicd/README.md

 - `threescale_cicd_openapi_file` is the path to the swagger file defined in step 1.
 - the `threescale-cicd` role is used.
 - `gather_facts: no` needs to be used since there is no SSH connection to the target systems.

+## Role Variables

+TODO

+## Dependencies

+This role has no dependencies.

 ## License